DylanPho/CSCI-4650---Numerical-Analysis-I/README.md

 Prereq: MATH 3195 -  Linear Algebra and Differential Equations  (4 Credits)

 # Course Goals
-Completion of this course has provided myself with
+Completion of this course has provided me with
 1. An understanding of the basic theory of solving mathematical problems with computers while being cognizant of floating-point arithmetic including issues of overflow and underflow.
 2. Knowledge of the different issues surrounding errors in numerical methods, including machine epsilon, error